 - It’s important to me to be a loving spouse (or friend, mother, father, grandparent, etc.), consistently developing and maintaining an open relationship with my _________________.

 - Prayer is very valuable and important to me.

 - It’s important to me that I provide adequately for the needs of my family.

 - Travel and vacationing are very important to me.

 Lesson Four: My Vision or “Mission Statement” for My Life

-I’m assuming at this point you have completed your homework about your beliefs, attitudes, and values (and have given serious thought about how to change any attitudes you need to change) on three separate sheets of paper, and you’re now ready to move on to your Fourth homework assignment: writing your Vision (or “Mission Statement”) for your life.
+I’m assuming at this point you have completed your homework about your beliefs, attitudes, and values (and have given serious thought about how to change any attitudes you need to change) on three or more separate sheets of paper, and you’re now ready to move on to your Fourth homework assignment: writing your Vision (or “Mission Statement”) for your life.

 Please understand that God has a vision or mission for your life.
 God’s vision for you . . .
 God’s dream for you . . .
 God’s purposes for you . . . are to fully restore you to his image.
 God created you in his image.
 You marred his image in you.
 God is restoring his image in you.
 When your dreams are in line with God’s dreams they become real and exciting!
 Most people don’t aim too high at their dreams and miss.
 They aim too low and hit!

 The fullest—the perfect—image of God is Jesus.
 (Hebrews 1:3; 1 Corinthians 3:18; 4:4; Colossians 1:15) You are a marred, blemished, fuzzy, unfocused image of God.
 What does it mean that God created you in his image?
 It means that you are a visible representation of the invisible God.
 Jesus is God’s perfect visible representation; you are God’s imperfect visible representation.